c0ze/blog.coze.org/_posts/2016-02-26-golang-gotchas.markdown

 7. ### Awesome Concurrency

     Unless you have been hiding in a cave for the last 5 years, Go has awesome support for concurrency.
+    The official motto for concurrency in Go is [Share Memory By Communicating](https://blog.golang.org/share-memory-by-communicating) which is actually an old concept inspired by a paper by C.A.R.
+Hoare.
+Concurrency in Go is simply amazing.
+    It is very simple, elegant and easy to understand and debug, especially compared to alternatives in other languages.
+    And it works and SCALES very well (unlike *ahem* some oter languages).
+Concurrency is something that Go really shines in, so you should really consider giving Go a go if you intend to write a heavily concurrent program.

+8. ### Pretty Good Cross Platform Support

+    If you ever needed to write a program which needs to run in multiple platforms (ie, MacOs and Linux) and which will need to hit the Os directly in some cases, you know what a head ache and spaghetti it can be.
+    Fortunately Go supports [build constraints](https://golang.org/pkg/go/build/) which can help you organize your code and build process nicely.
+Build constraints also work in file suffixes, so say if you have a package in `report.go`, you can have MacOs specific stuff in `report_darwin.go` and linux specific stuff in `report_linux.go`.
+And they will be package accordingly.
+Once again a simple solution which works really great.

+Overall as you might have imagined, I'm pretty impressed by the language, and really looking forward to being able to do more with it.
+In the mean time, I'm also checking Elixir, which is another exiting new language.
+I am checking a new project which I hope I will be able to use it so I hope to be able to blog about it in some near future.
+Another interesting new language is Crystal, but I think it is little bit too young at the moment.
+They need to go little bit more and mature.